Cologne II: Members

 The constituency was first represented by Hermann Pünder of the Christian Democratic Union (CDU) from 1949 to 1957, followed by fellow CDU members Fritz Hellwig until 1961 and Carl Hesberg until 1969.
 It was won by the Social Democratic Party (SPD) in 1969 and represented by Katharina Focke.
 She was succeeded in 1980 by Anke Fuchs for a single term.
 The CDU regained the constituency in 1983, and Heribert Blens served from then until 1998, when former member Fuchs was elected representative for another term.
 She was succeeded by in 2002 by fellow SPD member Lale Akgün.
 Michael Paul of the CDU won the constituency in 2009 and served until 2013.
 Heribert Hirte was elected in 2013 and re-elected in 2017.
-Sven Lehmann of the Greens won the constituency in 2021.
+Sven Lehmann of the Greens won the constituency in 2021 and was re-elected in 2025.